MimmiO/MimmiO/README.md

 ### Hi there 👋

+I am a postdoc researcher at the Geological Survey of Denmark and Greenland (GEUS)

 <!--
 **MimmiO/MimmiO** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.